madu-braga/Marathon/README.md

 # Maratona
-Resolution of maradona exercises (exercises in EN / ES / PT)
+Resolution of maratona exercises (exercises in EN / ES / PT)